Article

 [math]N_{\text{atoms}} approx 10^{80}[/math]

 That number simply means: every piece of matter in the entire observable universe, summed.
-At this point, every intuitive comparison system fails.
-We simply remember: all matter, all stars, all galaxies, ten to the eightieth.
+At this point, every intuitive comparison system fails entirely.
+We simply remember: all matter, all stars, all galaxies, 10 to the 80th.

 Now to the probability of a single protein